MaximilianHart/purple-hack/README.md

 # Purple Hack
+> [!NOTE]
-*A fair-use amalgamation of AD&amp;D 1e (via OSRIC), *Swords &amp; Wizardry*, and other RPGs into a single ruleset for personal use.
+> *A fair-use amalgamation of AD&amp;D 1e (via OSRIC), *Swords &amp; Wizardry*, and other RPGs into a single ruleset for personal use.
 The design goal is to combine some meaningful character creation choices from AD&D/OSRIC with the unified saving throw & quick combat of *Swords & Wizardry*, plus some procedures from B/X and some other sources that I enjoy.*

 # Character Creation Quickstart